-Everybody likes work with Mac OS X without buying Mac Hardware on your normal PC, If you are a person like this, then you reached correct place.
-This article explains how to install Mac OS X 10.5.5 Leopard on VirtualBox 3.1.4.
-No any additional hardware or software needs to be purchased for this installation.
-This method is completely for testing purpose and not to use permanently or in production environment.
+Everybody likes to work with Mac OS X on a normal computer without buying the Mac Hardware.
+If you are one of them, you reached the correct place.
+This article explains how to install Mac OS X 10.5.5 Leopard on VirtualBox.
+We do not need to buy any additional hardware or software for this purpose.
+This method is only for testing purpose.
+Do not use as a permanent and production solution.

-Mac OS X 10.5.5 installation DVD is not required and this method will work with AMD or Intel processor X 86 computers.
+Mac OS X 10.5.5 installation DVD is not required and this method will work with AMD and Intel processor X 86 computers as well.

-I wanted to try the same Mac OS X image on Sun VirtualBox, because it is faster.
+I wanted to try the same Mac OS X image on VirtualBox but faced below two issues.

-2) Mac OS X admin password did work once it booted.
+2) Mac OS X admin password did not work once it booted.

 Required Products for Mac OS X 10.5.5 installation.